Philip-Trettner/GlmSharp/README.md

 ## Requirements

-The code itself is written using C# 6 features, the NuGet package however only requires .NET 4.5 (due to IReadOnlyList).
+The code itself is written using C# 6 features, the NuGet package however only requires .NET 2.0 (with some restrictions).
+Starting with .NET 4.5, `System.Numerics.Complex` and `IReadOnlyList<T>` are supported in GlmSharp.

 ## Features